AQUARIUM FIELD TRIPS FAQ

 - District-funded After School Programs, School Clubs, and Summer School Programs

 A 15-person minimum is required to receive the discount.
-Exceptions can be made for homeschool groups and groups of students with special needs
+Exceptions can be made for groups of students with special needs.

 Families, Summer Camps, Church Groups, Communities Groups, Private Pre-schools, Day Care Programs, Recreation Centers, and Assisted Living Centers may still eligible for the group rate, but should not schedule reservations through our Field Trips department.
-Please visit the Group Rate Page (link) for assistance
+To purchase group tickets, call 801-355-FISH (3474) ext.
+222.

 In order to receive the school group discounted rate, we require a reservation at least two weeks in advance.
 If you choose to visit the Aquarium without a reservation, you will be charged regular admission price for every member of your group.

 We do not allow school groups to make reservations for weekends, holidays, or Aquarium Free/Discount Days.
 Some exceptions may be made for school groups that need to visit on a weekend.

 Although we do not require a certain number of chaperones, we do ask that every student is accompanied by an adult at all times during the visit.
 The Aquarium allows a designated ratio of parent chaperones to enter free with each school group (see below).
 Chaperones must be at least 18 years of age (high school students may not serve as chaperones).
 Teachers and staff are free and are not charged as chaperones for admission.

 - Pre-K – 6th Grade: One free parent chaperone for every five students.